dolphyvn/embl-ebi/Operation/README.md

 [logo1]: https://docs.fluentd.org/images/fluentd-elasticsearch-kibana.png

-(Image copied from internet via google search via https://docs.fluentd.org/v0.12/articles/free-alternative-to-splunk-by-fluentd)
+(Image copied from internet via google search from origin link https://docs.fluentd.org/v0.12/articles/free-alternative-to-splunk-by-fluentd)

 ## Requirements

-None.
+You must have ansible installed on machine where you want to run this.

 ## Playbook description:
 - Roles can find under __roles__ folder.
   - **collectd**: Install collectd on server to collect server metrics like cpu, mem, load, disk, io...
-  - **docker**: Install docker-ce and docker-compose
+  - **docker**: Install docker-ce and docker-compose ( This role use most of the code from https://github.com/geerlingguy/ansible-role-docker )
   - **elasticsearch**: This role will create a single node elasticsearch cluster with kibana using docker
   - **fluentd**: This role will start a fluentd container which running fluentd agent to collectd logs and sent to elasticsearch
-  - **grafana**: Install and start grafana dashboard container
+  - **grafana**: Install and start grafana dashboard container, which included a scripted dashboard that auto generate stats for all servers. ( Scripted dashboard come with 3 js files, which I copied from unknown author as I got it before and just reuse it.
+It's been a while and I forgot the origin link after I made some small changes on the code. )
   - **influxb**: Install and start an influxdb instance to receiving metrics from collectd
   - **rsyslog**: Install rsyslogs on server to collect system logs and send it to fluentd
 - __inventory__ file: Storing your inventory.
 You should change and define your server group and ip accordingly